Virgiel/dom-console/README.md

 print('Hello world!');
 ```

-You can now open the html file in your browser and you should see line containing "Hello world!".
+You can now open the html file in your browser and you should see a line containing "Hello world!".
 You are ready to code!

-> What you have there is not a real website, if you want to learn real web development I can recommend you this [tutorials](https://developer.mozilla.org/en-US/docs/Learn).
+> What you have there is not a real website, if you want to learn real web development I can recommend these [tutorials](https://developer.mozilla.org/en-US/docs/Learn).

 ## Usage

-This library automatically append the dom console to the document body.
+This library automatically appends the dom console to the document body.
 All console.\* calls are redirected.

 ## API